Elementary School Handbooks

 Computer Policy

 The computer is a tool that is used daily in instruction.
-Students in intermediate grades are given e-mail accounts since some of the instruction does involve the internet.
+Students in all grades are given email accounts since some of the instruction does involve the internet.
 The access to sites is strictly controlled in the primary grades.
 There is a bit more leeway in grades three through five, but student work is closely monitored and the district does employ a filtering system.

 Disciplinary Action of Students with Handicapping Conditions